mahmoud/sedimental/entries/simple_statistics_for_systems.md

 ---
-title: Simple Statistics for Systems
+title: Straightforward Software Statistics
 subtile: Easier development and maintenance through reintroduction
 ---

 Software development begins as a quest for capability, doing what could not be done before.
-But as soon as that *what* is achieved, the engineer is left to face the *how*.
+Once that *what* is achieved, the engineer is left with the *how*.
 In enterprise software, the most frequently asked questions are, "How fast?" and more importantly, "How reliable?"

 Questions about software performance cannot be answered, or even appropriately articulated, without statistics.

-And yet, most developers can't tell you much about statistics.
+Yet most developers can't tell you much about statistics.
 Much like math, statistics simply don't come up for typical project.
-Between coding and maintenance, who has the time?
+Between coding the new and maintaining the old, who has the time?

 Engineers must make the time.
+It's time to broach the topic, learn what works, and take the guesswork out of software.
 A few core practices go a long way in generating meaningful systems analysis.
-And a few common malpractices will set a project way back.
-This brief refresher on key statistical fundaments will have you lightening maintenance load and taking a lot of guesswork out of future development.
+And a few common mistakes set projects way back.
+This guide aims to both lighten software maintenance and speed up future development through answers made possible by the right kinds of applied statistics.

 <!--
 Everyone needs a reintroduction to statistics after a few years of